faisalrahman36/Healpy_Utility_Galaxy_Surveys/README.md

 The files have code for:

 1-Function to convert right ascensions given in hour,minutes and seconds format into degrees.

 2-Function to convert declination given in degrees,arcminutes and arcseconds format into degrees only format.

 3-Function (pix2ang_radec) to do the reverse of ang2pix_radec.

 4-Function to perform pixf2ang operation but returns values in theta and phi format not in ra and dec format.

 5-Function to give counts of galaxies on each healpix pixel.

 6-Function to create density fluctuation maps with mask.
+[There is another file with its Numba version]

 7-Function to convert Cls to CCF_theta or ACF_theta.

 8-Function to calculate error bars on CCF_theta or ACF_theta.

 9-Function to calculate shot noise from average source count and nside values.

 10-Function to calculate fsky ratio using the survey mask.
 Survey mask should have value=0 for masked pixels and value=1 for valid survey pixels.

 You can read :